Cloudlynx/docs/accountmanagement.rst

 Before using the Cloudlynx Billing environment, we recommend reading this document to familiarise yourself with the system.

+.. sidebar: **Note:**

-**Note:** Account registered using the Cloudlynx Billing application will be used for accessing Cloudlynx Dashboard and the Cloudlynx Billing application.
+   Account registered using the Cloudlynx Billing application will be used for accessing Cloudlynx Dashboard and the Cloudlynx Billing application.

 Registration
 ------------